leschartreux/ltsp-osdeploy/README.md

 ltsp-osdeploy
 =============

-Mix from varios open source project to have auto installation of oses via pxe
+Mix from various open source project to have auto installation of oses via pxe